 In 2013, energy generation from anaerobic digesters on livestock farms was approximately 840 million kWh equivalent.
 That's from the US alone, and the US isn't even a leading player in biogas production.
 In fact, GHG reductions in 2013 from livestock anaerobic digester projects, just in the US, were equivalent to the consumption of 284 million gallons of gasoline.
 That's enough to fill nearly 33,500 gas tanker trucks! via epa.gov

-Thus, one more of the benefits of biogas is it's facilitating role toward a significant reduction of fossil fuel dependency.
+Thus, one more of the benefits of biogas is its facilitating role toward a significant reduction of fossil fuel dependency.
 It is a renewable energy source that substitutes the use of fossil fuels, resulting in carbon dioxide (CO2) emission reductions.

-Can I Use Biogas Technology in my Home?
+Can I Use Biogas Technology in My Home?

 Yes.
 In fact, home biogas creation and use seem to be taking off.
 As it can be used in similar ways as natural gas in gas stoves, lamps or as fuel for engines, home biogas generation makes sense.